RedwanulKarim612/Retro-Snake/README.md

 # Retro-Snake
 ## CSE316 - Microcontroller Project

 Retro snake is a hardware implementation of the game "Sanke", one of the first games we played on any digital device.
-WE recreared the game using Microcontroller(ATMega32).
+We recreared the game using Microcontroller(ATMega32).

 ## Description
 The game has two modes: